 It hasn’t always been a bowl of cherries – or a bed of roses.
 Parenting is hard work; each stage has its own unique challenges.
 There have been times when I want to scream – “I want a wife!”
 There are other times when I am so grateful to have a partner who shares fully in parenting and managing our household, and who supports me unconditionally in what I do.
 We both grew up in large families where our mothers were primary caregivers and our fathers the sole breadwinners; we have continually pressed up against the role models of the past and the social scripts that define mothering and fathering.
-It’s been a constant dance: lots of juggling, struggling, and re-negotiating our parenting, work, and household responsibilities.
+It’s been a constant dance: lots of juggling, struggling, negotiating and re-negotiating our parenting responsibilities.

-So I’ve been here for a long time, as a breadwinning mom who actively thinks about these issues with a male partner, but also as a scholar, qualitative researcher and a participatory researcher who has a passion – and an interpretive eye and ear – for the stories of breadwinning mothers and caregiving fathers.
+So I’ve been here for a long time, as a breadwinning mom who actively thinks about these issues with a male partner, but also as a scholar, qualitative researcher and a participatory researcher who has a passion – and an interpretive ear – for the stories of breadwinning mothers and caregiving fathers.

 For more on my research and my professional background, click here.